-Included within administration expenses are management fees of \$14,942,000 (2018 - \$27,057,000).
+Included within administration expenses are management fees of \$12,412,000 (2019 - \$14,942,000).

-No remuneration was paid to the directors for qualifying services to this company (2018 - \$nil).
+No remuneration was paid to the directors, who are the key management personnel at the company, for qualifying services to this company (2019 - \$nil).
 All directors' remuneration is borne by and included in the financial statements of Cable & Wireless International HQ Limited and Lilac Communications Inc., both fellow Liberty Latin America group undertakings.
 The directors have considered the allocation of their total remuneration attributable to providing services to the company.
 This allocation is not deemed material to warrant further disclosure.

-Auditor's remuneration for the audit of these financial statements was \$8,300 (2018 - \$6,500).
+Auditor's remuneration for the audit of these financial statements was \$8,800 (2019 - \$8,300).
 This has been borne by another group company.